Cherpas/enedis-watcher/README.md

 # enedis-watcher
-Watch over a folder linked to FTP in order to decrypt it and send it to a GCP Bucket.
+Retrieve data sent by enedis and send them on a GCP bucket

 # Warning